LaurePiechaczyk/project4-code-institute-django/README.md

 - [Balsamiq](https://balsamiq.com/) |  used to create the wireframe

-- [Powerpoint](https://simple.wikipedia.org/wiki/Microsoft_PowerPoint) | used to create images from screenshots
+- [Powerpoint](https://simple.wikipedia.org/wiki/Microsoft_PowerPoint) | used to create images from screenshots and work with images

 - [Word](https://en.wikipedia.org/wiki/Microsoft_Word) | used to correct the grammar